 While I’ve always loved waterfalls, I’ve also found them to be particularly challenging to photograph.
 How do you capture the magnificence of a waterfall in an image without it becoming cliché or boring?
 Confronted with so many waterfalls, I’ve found that a steady hand, a pair of rubber boots and long exposures are the answer.
 The challenge is to take something exceptionally beautiful and capture it in an enduring image.

 I confess, this project has also challenged me to get out there – to stretch out beyond my comfort zone in terms of photography and creative growth.
 As this challenge comes to a close, I notice that there are some elements in my photography that are strikingly absent.
 None of my photographs taken this past month have any people in them.
 This is really ironic since the majority of my past work has included people in them.
 Perhaps my next challenge is to shoot more people.

-Link to Daily Wander for a full photos from the daily challenge project.
+Link to Daily Wander for a full review and commentary of the daily photo challenge project.